jhpyle/docassemble/_docs/security.md

 * Records created during the session using [`DAStore`], [`DARedis`], or [`write_record()`].
 * Records created in the machine learning system from the session.
+* Files with the `persistent` attribute set to true.

 When **docassemble** deletes a user account, it deletes: